 When Windows 7 was released it came with several enhancements to the desktop interface, and one major areas of change was to the taskbar.
 Along came features such as the advanced preview window, a progress meter on a taskbar icon and Aero Peek to name a few.
-Something else to appear was an application’s icon on the taskbar also had the ability to display quick access options like some of the associate programs functions, recent history or favourites.
+Something else to appear was an application’s icon on the taskbar also had the ability to display quick access options like some of the associate programs functions, recent history or favorites.

 These options are available by right clicking on the icon on the taskbar or left clicking and dragging the icon upward.
 And if you didn’t already know, this useful feature is called a Jump list.
 The Jump list feature has proved to be quite popular because it provides convenient shortcuts to several different functions at the click of a mouse.